GSA/10x/Staffing Issues/FY18-Phase-2/Open-Source-Translation-Services-2.5.md

 • Were we to determine there would be value in building some sort of internal translation tool that differed from Trados in a meaningful way, what are the range of options available to us for sustaining it long-term (ie, cost-recoverability, appropriated funds inside TTS, appropriated funds outside TTS, or some other funding or support mechanism)?

 Questions about this project?
-Direct them to @lane or @adborden or @nicopapafil
+Direct them to @adborden or @willcahoe

 **Timeline**